Call Now

 Other common pricing models

-Beyond hourly, flat-rate, and square-foot methods, many commercial cleaners use flexible models that better fit niche services or long-term contracts.
-These approaches help you customize quotes, improve profit margins, and appeal to a wider range of clients.
+Beyond hourly, flat-rate, and square-foot methods, many commercial cleaners use flexible models that better fit specialty services or long-term contracts.

 How to price commercial cleaning jobs